 Control of Internal Corrosion in Steel Pipelines and Piping Systems.
 (RP0175-75).

-Now undergoing extensive revision, this Recommended Practice includes the mitigation and control of internal corrosion caused by moisture in a piping system, an often-overlooked component of a complete pipeline integrity program.
+This Recommended Practice includes the mitigation and control of internal corrosion caused by moisture in a piping system, an often-overlooked component of a complete pipeline integrity program.

 National Oilheat Research Alliance (NORA)